COUNTRYSIDE RAMBLING – AGAINST THE ODDS!

 The whole venture raised over £4000 and was immensely enjoyable.
 Shortly after this, I retired after 24 years service with BA, and took on a new job as Executive Director with the Disabled Drivers’ Association.
 This enabled me to develop a new hobby.
 I noticed the increasing availability of electric pavement scooters and I resolved to try these out in the countryside in places like the Ridgeway Trail, to see if any would be suitable for country rambling.
 I quickly came across a wonderful man, David Wenman, who imported and sold robust scooters, called ‘Sportsters’.
 I bought one myself – it proved a revelation!

-So, in 1992 I organized the first disabled ramble for scooter and wheelchair users, again visiting the Ridgeway, but reducing the weekend distance traveled to just 40 miles.
+So, in 1992 I organized the first disabled ramble for scooter and wheelchair users, again visiting the Ridgeway, but reducing the weekend distance travelled to just 40 miles.

 Around 10 riders took part, and they all did amazingly well, despite one day of heavy rain and thick mud.
 We all judged this event a great success but rather challenging!